frivolta/rivoltafilippo-next/_posts/javascript-merge-arrays-without-duplicates.md

 ---
 title: "Javascript merge arrays without duplicates"
-excerpt: "A few days ago I was writing a piece of code that involved merging two large arrays without duplicates, my first reaction was writing a reduce function initiating the accumulator looping every item and checking if it was already present in the array"
+excerpt: "A few days ago I wrote a code that involved merging two large arrays without duplicates.
+My first reaction was to write a reduce function that initiated the accumulator, looped every element and checked whether it was already in the array"
 coverImage: "/images/blog/javascript-merge-arrays-without-duplicates.jpg"
 date: "2021-04-13"
 author: